Namaneo/Junie/README.md

 - [x] Multi-touch controller, with D-pad used as a joystick.
 - [x] Re-mappable keyboard to joypad bindings.
 - [x] Touch inputs, enabled by pressing the top button.
-- [x] Savestates creation and restore.
+- [x] Savestate creation and restore.
 - [x] Fast-forward up to 4 times the original speed.

 # Folder structure